icfpcontest2018/icfpcontest2018.github.io/_includes/standings.md

 ****

 ## By Problem

+**Note**: Scores for each problem are limited to the top 5 high scores.

 {% assign problemNums = data | map: "probNum" | uniq | sort | where_exp:"pn","pn != 'total'" %}